DimitriKenne/CryptoFuturesBot/docs/trading_bot_workflow.md

     *   **Phase B: Reconcile State & Enforce Protection**
         1.  **Reconcile Active Position:**
-            *   **Match Found:** If the exchange has one position matching the bot's loaded position (by order ID), it is adopted.
+            *   **Match Found:** If the exchange has one position matching the bot's loaded position (by order ID or price/qty), it is adopted.
-            *   **Orphan Found:** If the exchange has a position but the bot has no state, a `CRITICAL` error is raised, and the bot stops.
-Manual intervention is required.
+            *   **Orphan Found:** If the exchange has a position but the bot has no state, the position is adopted into bot state.
             *   **Ghost Found:** If the bot has a position in its state but the exchange does not, a `WARNING` is logged, and the position is cleared from the bot's state.
             *   **Multiple Positions:** If the exchange shows multiple positions, a `WARNING` is logged, and an attempt is made to close the smaller, unexpected positions to consolidate into one.

         2.  **Reconcile SL/TP Orders:**
             *   Based on the now-synced active position, the bot knows what its ideal SL/TP orders should be (by order ID).
-            *   **Missing Protection:** If an ideal SL or TP order is *missing* from the exchange, it is placed immediately.
+            *   **Missing Protection:** If an ideal SL or TP order is *missing* from the exchange, the bot IMMEDIATELY and AUTOMATICALLY **replaces all missing protection orders** using `TradeCycleProcessor.ensure_sltp_orders()`.
+The state is then saved.
             *   **Orphan Orders:** Any open order for the symbol on the exchange that is *not* the reconciled position's verified SL or TP order (by order ID) is considered an orphan and is cancelled.

 7. **Launch Main Loop:** Only after the state is fully reconciled and the position (if any) is confirmed to be protected by SL/TP orders does the main trading loop begin.